 Privacy Act and Paperwork Reduction Act Notice.
-We ask for the information on this form to carry out the Internal Revenue laws of the United States.
+We ask for the information on this form to carry out the

+Internal Revenue laws of the United States.
 This form is required to be filed under sections 4971, 4972, 4973, 4975, 4976, 4977, 4978, 4978A, 4978B, 4979, 4979A, 4980, and 4980F of the Internal Revenue Code.
 Section 6109 requires you to provide your taxpayer identification number (SSN or EIN).
 If you fail to provide this information in a timely manner, you may be liable for penalties and interest.
 Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation, and cities, states, and the District of Columbia for use in administering their tax laws.
-We may also disclose this information to Federal, state, or local agencies that investigate or respond to acts or threats of terrorism or participate in intelligence or counterintelligence activities concerning terrorism.
+We may also disclose this information to Federal and state or local agencies to enforce Federal nontax criminal laws and to combat terrorism.